Awasthia

 Awasthia is a monotypic fungal genus in the family Physciaceae.
 It contains the single species Awasthia melanotricha, a foliose lichen found in the Nepal Himalayas.
+It is a dark greyish-brown, leafy lichen that forms small, nearly circular patches on moist sandy soil above the tree line, at elevations above 4,300 m.
+The genus was established in 1978 by Ted Esslinger and is named in honour of Dharani Dhar Awasthi, the Indian lichenologist who first described the species.

 Taxonomy

 This lichen was first formally described by the Indian lichenologist Dharani Dhar Awasthi in 1957.
 He gathered the type specimen from above the banks of the Saju Pokhari near Topke Gola, at an elevation ranging from 4520 and 4575 m, thriving on moist sandy soil alongside mosses and grasses.
 Awasthi chose the species epithet melanotricha following a suggestion from Adolf Hugo Magnusson.
 Ted Esslinger later circumscribed Awasthia in 1978 to contain the species, characterised by its unusually branched rhizines and the presence of the substances gyrophoric and lecanoric acids.
 The genus names honours Awasthi, "well known Indian lichenologist, a student of the Physciaceae, and the collector of the type material".
 Esslinger noted that due to the lack of apothecia and spores, the placement of the genus in the Physciaceae was to be considered tentative.